loading

 1. Set fixed column widths

 For each table cell element (NewTable.HeadCell and NewTable.Cell), give it a fixed width represented as a percentage.
-Make sure widhts add up to 100%.
-Since not all table rows are rendered to the DOM simultaneously, the browser can't calculate column widths proportional to their content.
+Make sure widths add up to 100%.
+For more information on why this is necessary, check out Core concepts#Mixing relative and absolute widths.

 <NewTable.Head>